Want to Lose Weight? 7 Habits to Break Right Now (P.S. They Have Nothing to Do with Food)Article posted in: Diet & Nutrition

 7. Setting crazy weight loss goals.

 It’s natural to want to see results quickly, but unreasonable expectations could sabotage your efforts.
 Experts agree that losing one to two pounds per week is healthy and sustainable.
-With Nutrisystem, you can lose up to 13 pounds and 7 inches overall in your first month and an average of one to two pounds per week after that.* Use this range to help set your expectations.
+With Nutrisystem, you can lose up to 13 pounds in your first month and an average of one to two pounds per week after that.* Use this range to help set your expectations.

 If you’re ready to lose weight, we’ve got you covered with our easy-to-follow weight loss plans.
 Click here to check them out >